The Book Centre - Barker & Jones

 Read the full feature here: Shopping Spraoi: Waterford city

-Our favourite review is by Leeann Ryan from The Recommended
+Our favourite online review is by Leeann Ryan from The Recommended

 review website who describes visiting the store and cafe as a